MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 ### Team templates by category and industry

-For more information about ways to use the built-in templates in your industry, see:
+For more information about ways to use the pre-built templates in your industry, see:

 - [Financial team templates](financial-teams-templates-in-the-admin-console.md)
 - [General team templates](general-teams-templates-in-the-admin-console.md)